 I still insist that a properly used 5-in-1 and umbrella are two thoroughly under-appreciated pieces of gear.
 The 5-in-1 makes a great collapsible fill for dark shadows or a bounce when shooting backlit against the sun.
 The umbrella is collapsible and quick to set up (compare a soft box of similar size).
 Where it lacks for control of light spill, it makes up for it in convenience.
 If you need to control light a bit more, I also recommend this easy-to-use Bowens softbox for a quick setup.
 Larger modifiers like the Aputure light dome have made setup and takedown easier with speed-ring soft boxes, but the entire package is still much more cumbersome.

-Sound is underrated and worth putting some money into.
-An inexpensive lav mic that plugs into your phone is a great way to start.
+Sound is often underrated and worth putting some money, effort and education into.
+Audio gear represents one of the best investments a filmmaker can make.
+I have stuff I purchased in middle school that I still use frequently.
+An inexpensive lav mic that plugs into your phone is a great way to start if you’re recording dialog.

 I’m reluctant to even recommend Apple products as they gave up on supporting any sort of pro video market for so long, but the astonishing fact remains that the now-ancient 5,1 Mac Pro from 2011 is probably the best value for a serious editing system.
 Come Fall of 2019 we should start seeing a serious Mac Pro yet again, but I wouldn’t be surprised to find it pushing $50k fully specced.
 Get an old 5,1 Mac Pro, put an Nvidia GTX 1080 card and USB 3.0 card inside and you’ve got a speedy setup for very little money.
-But Apple=reliable and easier to program for without problems.
-Check Resolve compatibility guide.
+The processor can even be upgraded if you really want to.
+As much as I dislike admitting it, Apple has been very reliable and easier to program for without problems.
+Check the Resolve compatibility guide if you’re running another system.